Frenectomy Post-Op Instructions – Kittanning, PA

 - Family-Friendly, Gentle Atmosphere

-- Early, Late, and Saturday Hours
+- Early and Late Hours

 Do Stretches Before Each Feeding

 Do the recommended stretches for at least two weeks following treatment to minimize the possibility of reattachment.

 For lip ties, pull the lip up and stretch it out.